%201.png)

 Painpoints

-1) Layout of materials is organized by an out dated system
+1) Layout of materials is organized by an outdated system

 2) Book labels are confusing, especially to new users